Introduction :

 }

-In this program I use getch() function to read password input from the user without display the password on the screen.
+In this program, I use getch() function to read password input from the user without display the password on the screen.
 This is generally used in login screen to protect the password from being seen by other people.
-Here you can see password is not displayed on the screen and asterisk (*) are printed for each character user has typed.
+Here, you can see the password is not displayed on the screen and asterisk (*) is printed for each character user has typed.
+For this program, I use while loop.

-For this program I use while loop.
-The loop stop when user press the “Enter” key(ASCII code 13) and the password is stored in the password array.
-The tab key(ASCII code 9) and the space key(ASCII code 32) are not allow in password so when user press tab key and space key, the input is ignored by the program.
+The loop stops when user presses the “Enter” key (ASCII code 13) and the password is stored in the password array.
+The tab key (ASCII code 9) and the space key (ASCII code 32) don’t allow in password so when user presses the tab key and space key, the input is ignored by the program.
 The backspace key (ASCII code 8) is also handled in the program, so the user can correct the wrong password enter by himself.
-If you run this program in your pc, create a c file in VS Code.
-Then copy the following code and paste in your c file, you have create in VS Code.

 /* Developd by Puskar Jasu*/